MySQL slow query log — 6 steps to identify and fix performance issues

 SET GLOBAL long_query_time = 0;

-Run your test, look at the log, then set it back to something reasonable.
+Run your test, examine the log, then set it back to a reasonable value.

 Step 3: Read the log with mysqldumpslow